New homes in Newcastle Upon Tyne

 Live the life

-Located in the North West of England, Newcastle Upon Tyne is one of the most vibrant and cultural cities in the UK.
+Located in the North East of England, Newcastle Upon Tyne is one of the most vibrant and cultural cities in the UK.
 It’s just a short drive from the coast and well connected to the rest of the country by rail.
 Whether you’re discovering local history, watching top-flight sports or shopping ‘til you drop, there’s something for everyone to enjoy near your new home in Newcastle Upon Tyne.

 Things to see and do